Fresh Sausages

 • Stuffing

-There is no need to cure meat, unless pink color in the finished product is desired.
-Although making fresh sausages is easier it is still a great introduction into the art of sausage making.
+There is no need to cure meat unless a pink color in the finished product is desired.
+Although making fresh sausages it is still a great introduction to the art of sausage making.

 Code of Federal Regulations